JoaoVitorBranco/ctf_note_taking/README.md

 # Obs
 1. I'm not sharing the flags that I got in the CTFs, only the notes that I took while doing them.
-2. These are my note-taking files, not the write-ups, so they won't tell you how to solve the CTFs, only my notes while doing them.
+2. The `notes` files are the ones that I'm using to take notes while doing the CTFs.
+The `writeup` files are the ones that I'm using to write the writeups for the CTFs.

 # Before Note Taking ☹
 My firsts CTFs were done without taking notes, and I regret it a lot.
 I had to do some CTFs again to take notes, and I'm still doing some CTFs again to take notes.
 They are: